Computational Guarantees for Restarted PDHG for LP based on "Limiting Error Ratios" and LP Sharpness: LP Sharpness and stability under perturbation

-In this subsection we present a characterization of the \LPsharp~via polyhedral geometry, with implications for computing the \LPsharp.
+In this subsection we present a polyhedral characterization of the \LPsharp, which leads to an explicit formula for the \LPsharp.
 Before we go into details, we first convey our general results as follows, using the the primal problem \eqref{pro: general primal LP} as an example.
 If the optimal solution set is a singleton, namely $\calX^\star = \{x^\star\}$, then we will show that the LP sharpness $\mu_p$ is the smallest sharpness along all of the edges of $\calF_p$ emanating from $x^\star$.
 One implication of this result is that if the LP instance is primal and dual nondegenerate, then the dual nondegeneracy implies that $\calX^\star$ is a singleton, and the primal nondegeneracy implies that there are exactly $n-m$ edges emanating from $\calX^\star$, and hence it will be very easy to compute the LP sharpness.
 The more general result that we will show is that LP sharpness is the smallest sharpness along all edges of $\calF_p$ that intersect $\calX^\star$ but are not subsets of $\calX^\star$.
 In the absence of nondegeneracy there can be exponentially many such edges, and so computing the LP sharpness for either a primal or dual degenerate instance is not a tractable problem in general.

 We now develop these results more formally.
 For any $x \in \calF_p \setminus \calX^\star$, we define the sharpness of the point $x$ to be: